 I love making non-alcoholic punches but then providing adults a way to spice up their beverage.
 For example, the puppy punch below was great for kids, but adults could top their’s off with some champagne!
 I call that a winner.

 4. Shop and Plan for Decorations Early

 Don’t forget to shop your own home.
 I have many examples of using decor items found around my home to add a little extra flair to the party.

 To keep it inexpensive, use party printables to bring the theme alive.
-You can find so many fun and unique printables on Etsy, including my own shop, Elva M Design Studio Shop.
+You can find so many fun and unique printables around the web, including my own Elva M Design Studio Shop.

 5. Do as much as you can beforehand

 A few days to even a week before, start getting your decorations in order.
 Prepare foods that are fine to sit overnight and make sure all supplies are ready to go.

-6. enjoy the party
+6. Enjoy the party

 The most important aspect of a party is that guests are happy, and 9 times out of 10, if you’re having a good time, they will too.
 So go grab yourself that signature drink, turn up the tunes, and chat with your party guests.

 The most important aspect of a party is that guests are happy, and 9 times out of 10, if you’re having a good time, they will too.

 Do have any party planning tips that you swear by?
 I’d love to hear about them, please comment below.

-If you like you what you see, please "Like," "Pin," "Share" or "Tweet!"
+If you like what you see, please COMMENT, PIN, SHARE, or TWEET!
 I’d appreciate the love!